Deepakshandilya/LabIndia/README.md

 - Expand the product range and network of retailers and sellers.

 ## Disclaimer
 This repository contains the basic frontend design of the LabIndia project.
-The project is a work in progress, and updates will be made soon,
+The project is a work in progress, and updates will be made soon.